 And then one day I went to the little Stone chapel at Montgomery Bell State Park in Tennessee, very near where I lived at the time.
 I still have no memory of how I ended up there in the first place.
 I sat for hours.
 I sat there, in all my brokenness, until I felt a shift within.
 When I walked into the chapel I don't think I noticed anything around me.
 It's doubtful I heard a single bird sing.
 But when I left that day, I looked up and saw the sky and the trees and the immense beauty around me for the first time in a long time.
 I can't begin to tell you how relieved I was to see and feel such beauty again, though I hadn't been aware I'd been missing it.
 Predictably, I suppose, by the time I went to bed that night, I felt dark and miserable again.

 So I went back the next day.
 And the next.
-I brought the books that spoke to me and I prayed, because I happen to be a person who prays.
+I brought the books that spoke to me and I prayed because I happen to be a person who prays.
 I talked to my broken, wild selves, strange as that sounds.
 (You'll learn more about that soon.)
 Sometimes so much pain surfaced that I cried and cried.
 Sometimes - often in the beginning - I was too sick and tired to sit up, so I slept in the church pews.
 At other times, I allowed myself to imagine a better life, and sometimes I just sat and enjoyed the profound quietude.
-One way or another, I sat there everyday, tenaciously, until I felt a shift within.
+One way or another, I sat there every day, tenaciously, until I felt a shift within.
 I refused to leave the little chapel until it happened - until the light broke through - and it almost always did, eventually.
 When it did, it wasn't subtle.
 It was sudden, palpable, and always a tremendous relief.
-It did indeed feel like light piercing my heart, and once it happened, the world looks like a very, very different place.
+It did indeed feel like light piercing my heart, and once it happened, the world looked like a very, very different place.

 In those early days, the internal change lasted for only a few hours at best.
 I couldn't sustain it.
 So, sometimes, I went to the little chapel twice a day.
 Some days, though not many, I couldn't get to a better place no matter how hard I tried, and I surrendered to feeling terrible all day.
 (This still happens occasionally of course - that's life.
 But it didn't and doesn't happen very often.)

 And now?
-The shift in me seems quite permanent - which is not to say that I feel great everyday or that I don't still struggle - I do.
+The shift in me seems quite permanent - which is not to say that I feel great every day or that I don't still struggle - I do.
 But not, very often, in a way that threatens to throw me seriously off course.

 If you have tried to meditate before and found the practice impossible, either because it was impossibly boring, unbearably torturous, or somewhere in between, consider starting with this Wilderness practice.
-Being still gets easier with time.
+Being STILL gets easier with time.

 For now, you just have to find your way in.
 Some suggestions: